namratap20/fwrt/README.md

    All the data is stored in database such as Mysql.
 2. Installation is simple.
 Please read following INSTALL section for details.
 3. User can save and/or submit their weekly report of current and last week.
+4. A user can have multiple managers.
+5. A user can be part of multiple teams.
-4. Every successful submit of report would send a notification to user's manager.
+6. Every successful submit of report would send a notification to user's manager.
-5. Users can view their specific week's report or all the reports submitted so far.
+7. Users can view their specific week's report or all the reports submitted so far.
 Managers can view his weekly reports  or of his team members.
-6. Admin user can add new user, block any existing user and reset passwords of any user.
+8. Admin user can add new user, block any existing user and reset passwords of any user.
 Non-admin can change his/her password.